 All children are taught phonics and reading skills through Early Reading Research (ERR) from their very first days in Reception.
-We offer parents/carers the opportunity to come in to school and watch ERR in action, and there is lots of information about ERR on the school website.
+We offer parents/carers the opportunity to come in to school and watch ERR in action.
 In addition we run targeted reading groups twice weekly for all children in KS1 at the appropriate level.